NativeScript/docs/content/ui/placeholder.md

 title: Placeholder
 ---

-`<Placeholder>` allows you to add any native widget to your application.
-To do that, you need to put a Placeholder somewhere in the UI hierarchy and then create and configure the native widget that you want to appear there.
-Finally, pass your native widget to the event arguments of the creatingView event.
+`<Placeholder>` allows adding native views directly in your markup without creating a full [View](#) wrapper for it.
+When NativeScript is constructing the UI and encounters a placeholder element, it emits a `creatingView` event, allowing you to pass in any native view to be rendered by assigning it to the `args.view` parameter.

 ### Creating a Simple Placeholder